 To buy Ethereum, the first step is to Open an accout with a regulated exchange, depost funds, select Ethereum from the platform list, and lastly check & confirm Ethereum has added to your Wallet.

-Just in case you are eager to get started or are in somewhat of a hurry, we have put together a simple 5 step walkthrough on how to buy Ethereum right now.
+We have put together a simple 5 step walkthrough on how to buy Ethereum right now:

-- Sign up with a regulated Ethereum broker
+Step 1: Sign up with a regulated Ethereum exchange

-- Find the cryptocurrency department at eToro and select ‘Ethereum’
+Step 3: Find the cryptocurrency and select ‘Ethereum’

-- Decide how much Ethereum you want to buy ($25 minimum) and enter the value in the ‘Amount’ box
+Step 4: Decide how much Ethereum you want to buy

-- Confirm your Ethereum buy order.
-The digital coins will now be put into your eToro wallet.
+Step 5: Confirm your Ethereum buy order.
+The digital coins will be put into your wallet.